 But it was rewarding to see people at Leeds City Art Gallery engaged and intrigued by seeing something cross-art form which asked unusual questions with participants from very different, mixed heritage backgrounds and perspectives.
 Staff came in to hear Kenny’s music and he was asked to play at the opening- and to interpret one of the paintings by the artist as she stood beside it.
 Since then, the gallery has been keen to invite other musicians in to play.

 Ann Jones, curator of The Arts Council Collection, in collaboration with The Poetry Library at the South Bank, saw that our project was utilising poetry as a means of interpreting the paintings, and immediately commissioned Rommi and two other poets, Emily Berry and Richard Price, to write new work inspired by the exhibition.
 All three were invited to be part of Art Poetry, at the Southbank Poetry Library, London; a premiere of new poems in response to the exhibition, One Day Something Happens.
-Their readings and performances were followed by a discussion with all three writers, chaired by curator Jennifer Higgie and both the event and poetry are archived on and the Southbank Poetry Library’s :
+Their readings and performances were followed by a discussion with all three writers, chaired by curator Jennifer Higgie and both the event and poetry are archived on Soundcloud and the Southbank Poetry Library’s website.

-http://www.southbankcentre.co.uk/whatson/artpoetry-poets-respond-to-paintings-1000954